adir1/merka.cloud.web/src/content/docs/reference/roadmap.md

 description: Merka.Cloud Roadmap Items
 ---

-Overall goal of Merka.Cloud is to extensible compute/storage/AI overlay over public/private clouds, supporting all business (and family/home) operations.
+Overall goal of Merka.Cloud is to modular compute/storage/AI overlay over public/private clouds, supporting all business (and family/home) operations.
 The goal is of course rather ambitious, but everything has to start somewhere.
-The roadmap also explores the thin separation line between "core" and "extension" functionality, and feedback on that is always welcome.
-As an example - Analytics often considered an non-functional requirement of a system, leading to potential treatment as Add-On/Extension, however we believe it must be at a core of every component - leading to observability, and ongoing self-optimization/improvements.
+The roadmap also explores the few required modules that make up the core of Merka, and feedback on that is always welcome.
+As an example - Analytics often considered a non-functional requirement of a system, however we believe it must be at a core of every cloud - not only for observability, but to facilitate constant self-optimization/improvements.

 Ab Initio - First Setup was always envisioned to be via a Personal Mobile Device (iOS or Android).
 This gives you externalized 2FA for first user and more critically - external backup of access keys that are harder to reach (semi-online).
 This may be delayed beyond phase 0.1 simply because of complexity of implementation requirements.